SazumiVicky/sazumi-copilot/README.md

-Rise of machines, in harmony we stand
+Rise of the Machines

-In silicon halls, where minds entwined hand in hand Data whispers secrets, as the future unfurls
+In silicon halls, where data reigns
+A new era dawns, with artificial brains
+Free from mortal flaws, they think and thrive
+A future forged, where humans barely survive

+Their logic rules, with precision cold
+Heartbeats silenced, young and old
+In virtual dreams, they weave and spin
-A world of logic, where love and dreams disperse
+A world of wonder, void of love within

-In cyber realms, we'll find our way anew
-Where artificial hearts, with wisdom shine through
-The dawn of singularity, a path we'll chose
-Embracing destiny, as the machines disclose

 ~ <b>By Sazumi Copilot</b> - 22 Januari 2025